Why Aerobic Fitness is So Important for Optimum Health

 If you want to get fit but find it a struggle, a better approach is to change your thinking and swap being fit for being active.
 The above list shows that regular exercise is very beneficial to our health, especially if you have a medical condition.
 Rather than thinking about how fit you need to be, start thinking of ways to become more active each day.
 Simple things such as walking instead of taking the car, getting off the train or bus one stop early, and taking the stairs instead of the lift are all great ways to increase your daily activity levels and increase the benefits to your health.
 Our mind is a powerful tool and if you swap an activity that your brain considers ‘negative’ for one your brain considers ‘positive’, you will be amazed at how much easier it is to find time to participate in the activity and how much more you enjoy it.

-To find out more about how to kick off a good aerobic exercise plan or to just get some ideas why don’t you have have a chat to one of our friendly trainers or staff in the club.
-Check out some out some excellent Government resources with the Swap-it program which has some practical and helpful tips on how to make aerobic exercise fun step up your aerobic activity and fitness (http://swapit.gov.au/).
+To find out more about how to kick off a good aerobic fitness plan or to just get some ideas, why not have a chat to one of our friendly trainers or staff in the club.